3 Sneaky Expenses to Keep an Eye on While Traveling

 Being the seasoned traveler that she is, she purchased a plan from her cell phone company that covered multiple countries.
 Unfortunately, she assumed Bora Bora was on the list of countries with coverage when it actually wasn't.

 The fact is there are a few sneaky expenses that can make your travels far more expensive than they need to be.
-Here are just a few to keep an eye on, and what to do about them.
+As you're planning your next vacation, here are just a few to keep an eye on, and what to do about them.

 Cell Phone Charges